jnarendran/jnarendran.github.io/index.md

 show_tile: false
 ---

 Welcome to my page!
-Here you can learn more about me, my work, and my photography (all site images are by me!).
+Here you can learn more about me and my work while browsing some pictures I took (all site images are by me!).
 If you have any questions or want to reach out, please email me at jairajnarendran@gmail.com.